mpitzer26/starter/docs/HOWTO.md

 The starter project is very simple:  Create a Python program, test it, and turn it in through Canvas.

+[!Note]
+These instructions reflect that the default development environment for CS 210 is IDLE, which comes packaged with Python.
+Students are welcome to use another development environment, such as PyCharm or VSCode, but it will be up to them to re-interpret some directions for variations between tools.
+We will provide a few pointers to differences in this project, but in subsequent projects you will be on your own.

 ## Create a Python program

 You should be working _within_ the directory (folder) containing the